zy499/mb-design-vue/packages/web-vue/components/spin/__demo__/container.md

 <template>
   <a-spin :loading="loading" tip="This may take a while...">
     <a-card title="Mb Card">
-      ByteDance's core product, Toutiao ('Headlines'), is a content platform in China and around the world.
-Toutiao started out as a news recommendation engine and gradually evolved into a platform delivering content in various formats.
+      MaBang's core product, MaBang ('Headlines'), is a content platform in China and around the world.
+MaBang started out as a news recommendation engine and gradually evolved into a platform delivering content in various formats.
     </a-card>
   </a-spin>